alinex/alinex.github.io/_develop/alinex/styleguide.md

 Modules are always imported into a variable which is named after the module and if the module exports a class the uppercase name is used.

+### Classes and Instances

+Classes are written starting with uppercase letter while it's instances start with lowercase letters.

+### Constants

+They are used seldom but if so you have to name it completely in uppercase with underscores for word separator.

 Asynchronous code